conorhassan/diffusion/README.md

 ![Denoising Process](examples/minimal.gif)

-A modular implementation of diffusion models using JAX, focusing on score-based generative modeling and building towards implementing various diffusion papers.
+An implementation of diffusion models in JAX, building towards implementing various diffusion-related papers.
 ## Overview

-This repository provides a clean, modular implementation of diffusion models in JAX.
+This repository provides a clean, modular implementation of diffusion models in JAX [TODO].
 The goal is to create reusable components for implementing and experimenting with different diffusion model variants from the literature.

 ### What are Diffusion Models?